Class Follow-Up: Triangle Suspension

 o While the flyer may be moving into stretches, there is not generally stress positioning involved per se, and nothing is held for long.

-o ...therefore these ties are relatively low risk for nerve injury for most people.
+Therefore, these ties have a relatively low risk of nerve injury for most people.

 Even though it’s a relatively low-risk tie, nerve injury is always possible.
 See this article for much more detail.